SlimeKnights/slimeknights.github.io/docs/roadmap/index.md

 #### Better Slime Staffs

 * Slimestaffs could benefit from materials rather than the rather random stats they currently have.
-* Give them 2 bowlimbs, a [sword guard](#sword-guard-and-stat-averaging), and possibly a bowstring.
+* Give them 2 bowlimbs, a [sword guard](#sword-guard-and-stat-averaging), and a staff crystal.
 Depends on whether I want 5 materials or 4.
-* Likely keep around the crystal as a material, to apply different slot types.
+* Staff crystals grant slot types.

 #### Dual Wielding rework